milesdwilliams15/seerrr/README.md

     # 10 x       0.9  1
     # 11 x       1    1

 The output denotes the calculated power to reject the null hypotheses when the true effect is the effect noted by `delta`.
-These results can then be easily plotted, used to compute minimum detectable effects, etc.
+These results can then be easily plotted, used to compute minimum detectable effects, etc. By default, `evaluate()` sets the level of the test for rejecting the null to `level = 0.05`.
+If you'd like to set a more restrictive, or more modest level, simply specify `level = 0.01` or `level = 0.1` respectively.

-The power of this overall approach and set of tools is that it permits specifying, and computing power for, a diverse array of complex designs and data-generating processes.
+The example shown here is obviously quite basic.
+Nonetheless, the power of this overall approach and set of tools is that it permits specifying, and computing power for, a diverse array of complex designs and data-generating processes.
+Whatever one can conceive of, `seerrr` "sees all."